-The daily programme helps children develop confidence and strengthen their competencies in each of the four domains (social, emotional, behavioural and academic learning skills).
+The daily programme supports children in developing confidence and strengthens their competencies in each of the 3 domains (social, emotional and academic learning skills).
 The programme also helps parents by empowering them with skills to support their children at home.

-The structure, routine and discipline practised in the programme enable the children to learn how to regulate their own emotions and behaviour, boosting their confidence and self-esteem.
+The modelling, coaching and routine practised in the programme enable the children to learn how to regulate their own emotions and behaviour, develop an interest in learning, and boosting their confidence and self-esteem.
 Consequently, they begin to show improvements in their school work and interpersonal relationships.
-As values and habits take time to grow deep roots, children graduate from NOVA at different times.

-The daily programme has its objectives, to help children develop and strengthen their learning abilities in each of the four domains (social, emotional, behavioural and academic learning skills) by:
+The daily programme has its objectives, to help children develop and strengthen their learning abilities in each of the 3 domains (social, emotional and academic learning skills) through the following approaches:

-The programme also involves counselling work with the parents of the child through:
+The programme also involves collaboration with the parents of the child through: